radian-software/heroku-buildpack-git-lfs/README.md

 *after* heroku-buildpack-apt, since Git LFS must be installed when this buildpack runs!

-Set the following environment variables for your app:
+Set the following environment variable for your app:

 * `HEROKU_BUILDPACK_GIT_LFS_REPO` to the clone URL of the repository from which to download Git LFS assets.
 This should include any username, password, or personal access token which is necessary to clone noninteractively.
 See [here][noninteractive-clone] for details on the syntax.
-* `HEROKU_BUILDPACK_GIT_LFS_BRANCH` to the name of the branch from which to download Git LFS assets (optional if you want to use `master`).

 After the next time you deploy your app, Git LFS assets will be downloaded and checked out automatically.